 PMI takes a risk-based approach to identify, prevent, and mitigate incidents related to human rights and labour rights throughout our supply chain.
-For this undertaking, we collaborate with key stakeholders - such as suppliers, farmers and farmer associations, civil society organisations, academics, governments, and the private sector - to more effectively tackle persistent and systemic issues in the agricultural sector.
+For this undertaking, we collaborate with key stakeholders - such as suppliers, farmers and farmer associations, civil society organisations, academics, governments, and the private sector to more effectively tackle persistent and systemic issues in the agricultural sector.

-As set out above, PMT is an importer and PMN is a distributor of the products manufactured abroad by its affiliate entities and contract manufacturers.
+As set out above, PML is a distributor of the products manufactured abroad by its affiliate entities.
 For a more comprehensive overview of the strategy developed by PMI to assess and address modern slavery risks throughout its value chain worldwide, please see the PMI Integrated Report 2022.2

-ACTIONS TAKEN TO ASSESS AND ADDRESS IMPACTS ON FUNDAMENTAL HUMAN RIGHTS AND DECENT WORKING CONDITIONS
+ACTIONS TAKEN TO ASSESS AND ADDRESS MODERN SLAVERY RISKS